Integrity Building Inspections

 This is an inspection for Wood Destroying Insects (W.D.I.) commonly called a Termite Inspection.
 It is a visual inspection of readily accessible areas of the structure indicated on the report to determine the presence or absence of visual evidence of wood destroying insects.
 It is a non-invasive inspection - meaning that moldings. floor coverings, wall coverings, siding, fixed ceilings, insulation, furniture, appliances, and or personal possessions are not removed, moved, or dismantled during the inspection.
 This inspection does not include inspecting for mold, mildew, or non-insect wood destroying organisms (see inspection report for scope and conditions).
 Most lenders require a TERMITE or W.D.I.
 INSPECTION on a home before a loan is approved.

 In Missouri and Kansas this inspection by law, must be performed by a State Certified and Licensed W.D.I. (wood destroying insects) Inspector.
-We offer W.D.I. or TERMITE INSPECTION s by an inspector with the required Certified Non-Commercial Applicator License with the State of Missouri and Kansas.
+We offer W.D.I. or TERMITE INSPECTION s by an inspector with the required Certified Non-Commercial Applicator License with the State of Missouri and with the Commercial Pesticide Applicator Certification in Kansas.
 We can perform this inspection at the same time as the Whole House Inspection for considerable savings on the cost of a Termite Inspection.
 This inspection will check for infestations, signs of prior damage, and make recommendations for W.D.I. treatments if applicable per state requirements.

 The RADON INSPECTION is a test for the presence of Radon gas or its radioactive decay products in the home.
 Radon is a naturally occurring, odorless, tasteless, colorless, inert radioactive gas that is known to cause cancer.
-Radon is produced by the natural decay of Uranium to Radium in the soil and rocks.
-Because it is an inert gas, it travels freely through rocks and soil and eventually through basement cracks and openings into most homes.
+Radon is produced by the natural decay of Uranium eventually to Radon in the soil and rocks.
+Because Radon is an inert gas, it travels freely through rocks and soil and eventually through basement cracks and openings into most homes.
 The test is to determine whether your home at the time of the 48 hour test has concentrations of Radon in excess of 4pCi/L (4 pico curies per Liter of air).
-EPA State Residential Radon Surveys of homes in Kansas and Missouri indicated 25% of homes in Kansas and 17% of the homes in Missouri exceeded the EPA action level of 4pCi/L. It is a Class A or Group 1 known carcinogen (highest risk group) by the International Agency for Research on Cancer.
+EPA State Residential Radon Surveys of homes in Kansas and Missouri indicated 25% of homes in Kansas and 17% of the homes in Missouri exceeded the EPA action level of 4pCi/L. (Note - current surveys indicate much higher percentages that have not been published on their web sites).
+We have found a higher percentage of homes with high levels of radon in the counties surrounding the Kansas City metro area.
+Radon is a Class A or Group 1 known carcinogen (highest risk group) by the International Agency for Research on Cancer.
 The action level of 4pCi/L is not a safe level of Radon but only a known level of being “at risk” in developing lung cancer.
-At 4pCi/L your at risk for lung cancer is estimated by EPA to be at 7 in 1000 for non-smokers and 62 in 1000 for smokers.
+At 4pCi/L your at risk for lung cancer is estimated by EPA to be at 7 in 1000 for non-smokers and 62 in 1000 for smokers (meaning smoked more than 100 cigarettes in your lifetime).

-Integrity Building Inspections offers Radon testing by a Certified Inspector in accordance with National Environmental Health Association (NEHA), National Radon Prevention Program (NRPP) and Environmental Protection Agency (EPA) protocols.
-We use only NEHA – NRPP Certified inspectors, and Performance Tested Certified monitors, and follow EPA testing protocols for Radon monitoring.
+Integrity Building Inspections offers Radon testing by a Certified Inspector in accordance with National Radon Prevention Program (NRPP) and Environmental Protection Agency (EPA) and KDHE protocols.
+We use only NRPP Certified inspectors, and Performance Tested Certified monitors, and follow EPA testing protocols for Radon monitoring.
 See our RADON INFORMATION section for more useful information on Radon.

-If your Radon testor or his equipment is not Certified - you may not be getting accuract results (There are only 16 people certified for both measurement and analysis in the Kansas City Area as of August 2010.
-Everyone else should be sending their results out to a 3rd party before giving you the results.
-Our NEHA-NRPP Certification No is 105598RT for both measurement and analytical services.
-You can check this at www.radongas.org (look for the "S" and "A" certifications or per protocol, your provider needs to use a 3rd party to give you the results).
+If your Radon testor or his equipment is not Certified - you may not be getting accurate results (There are very few people certified for both measurement and analysis in the Kansas City Area - only 24 as of August 2014.
+Anyone without both certifications should be sending their results out to a 3rd party before giving you the results.
+Our NRPP Certification No is 105598RT for both measurement and analytical services.
+You can check this at www.nrpp.org / (look for the "S" and "A" certifications or per protocol (and Kansas State Law), your provider needs to use a 3rd party to give you the results).

 For real estate transaction tests, the minimum test period is 48 hours with closed house conditions that must be maintained 12 hours before and during the 48 hour test.
 Closed house conditions means that the house is kept closed and ventilation reduced by the following conditions: windows and doors kept closed (except normal entry and exit), attic (whole house) fans, clothes dryers, central vacuum systems, shop exhaust, fireplaces, and any system exhausting air to the outside or bringing air to inside are kept off and not running.
 Fans that should be operated are Radon abatement fans, HVAC burner fresh air & burner exhaust for safety, and small bathroom fans only for short durations.
 Normal heating and air conditions systems can be ran as required if they circulate inside air with the fan switch set to auto position.
 A signed consent to test agreement is required to insure that proper test conditions were maintained prior to and during the test and that the test and testing devices were not compromised.
 Any Radon inspector not following these procedures is not certified or is not following proper EPA protocols.